Warning Signs of Damaged Roof Flashing: Protecting Your Tulsa Home from Water Damage

 Visible Deterioration: Physical Indicators of Compromised Flashing

 Roof flashing often shows clear physical signs when it begins to fail.
 One of the most common warning signs is the appearance of rust, corrosion, or oxidation on metal flashing.
 These issues typically begin as small spots or discolorations but progressively worsen without intervention.
-In Tulsa’s climate, where seasonal rains and humidity are common, metal flashing can deteriorate more rapidly than in drier regions, making regular inspection very important.
+In Tulsa’s climate, where seasonal rains and humidity are common, metal flashing can deteriorate more rapidly than in drier regions, making regular inspection essential.
+While flashing in mild climates may last 15–25 years, local experts report that in Tulsa’s extreme weather, it can fail in as little as 5–10 years without maintenance.

 Warping, lifting, and separation between flashing and adjacent roofing materials are critical warning signs that need immediate attention.
 When flashing pulls away from surfaces it’s designed to protect, it creates entry points for water.
 Look for gaps where the flashing meets walls, chimneys, or other roof penetrations.
 Even small separations can allow significant water in during Tulsa’s heavy downpours.